 - There are many requirements to use a microchip as the sole official ID.
 For more details contact the USDA Michigan office at 517-337-4705.

 Exception: Goats going directly to slaughter do not need official identification.

 - Goats six months of age and older coming permanently into Michigan must have had a negative Brucellosis test within 30 days.
 Test date and negative result must be recorded on the CVI.

-- Wethers (castrated male goats) do not need a negative Brucellosis test.
+- Wethers (castrated male goats) do not need a Brucellosis test.

-- Goats originating from a certified Brucellosis-free herd do not need a negative Brucellosis test.
+- Goats originating from a certified Brucellosis-free herd do not need a Brucellosis test.